Archway (card game): Winning

 The game is won when all eight foundation piles count 13 cards each, each pile containing only one suite and all cards in order, from aces to kings or from kings to aces.
 The game is lost when no more moves are possible and the foundations are not completed.

 Variations

 Archway rarely works out successfully, and the chances of winning have been estimated as having less than 1%.
 The rules described in The Playing Card Kit make the game slightly easier by allowing cards to be moved from the tableau to the reserve piles.

-Archway was based on La Chatelaine (also called Lady of the Manor), which begins with eight aces as foundations, with the goal of building all these up to kings.
+Archway was based on La Châtelaine (also called Lady of the Manor), which begins with eight aces as foundations, with the goal of building all these up to kings.
 Unlike Archway, the starting tableau consists of four face-up piles rather than four columns where all the cards are visible.
 Although it is not an open information game like Archway, Lady of the Manor is considerably easier to win, because building on the foundations happens regardless of suit.